sfigg/commercialization-public/docset/customize/mdm/developersetup-ddf.md

 ---
 title: DeveloperSetup DDF file
 description: This topic shows the OMA DM device description framework (DDF) for the DeveloperSetup configuration service provider.
-This CSP was added in the next major update of Windows 10.
+This CSP was added in Windows 10, version 1703.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'